 1. Elafonissi Beach

-Head over to Elafonissi Beach during nesting season to see the mother turtles laying their eggs and the baby turtles hatching!
+Head over to Elafonissi Beach during turtle nesting season to see the mother turtles laying their eggs and the baby turtles hatching!

 To make things super easy for you, you can join an Elafonissi Beach Full-Day Trip which will take you to the beach from Chania.
+This is what I did and I can only say great things about it.

 This beach is very famous, not only for its nesting turtle population, but also for its pink sand!
 Yep, you read that right – this beach is pink.